 First method: Circular saw and multi-tool

-Second Method: Hammer and chisel
+Second Method: Hammer and chisel - the slow way

 Apply weights to the wood floor repair section.
 Use books, paint cans, weights, tool box, etc. Use anything that will help keep pressure on top of the floor repair area.